 The perfect way for expectant mothers to spend a Sunday evening indulging in self care, relaxation and preparation for birth.

 Please note this class is not running while the risk of COVID-19 remains high.
-We will let you know when it restarts.
+We will restart the class in early 2022.